Responsible Office – Department:

 December 1, 2005

-- Refrain from any activity or transaction that could influence or cause an employee not to act in the best interests of the College, including, without limitation, any business transaction or private arrangement for personal profit which arises out of or relates to a position of authority with the College or upon confidential information which is obtained by reason of such position of authority.
+- Refrain from any activity or transaction that could influence or cause an employee not to act in the best interests of the University, including, without limitation, any business transaction or private arrangement for personal profit which arises out of or relates to a position of authority with the University or upon confidential information which is obtained by reason of such position of authority.
 For purposes of this policy “personal profit” means profit to the employee, any member of his or her immediate family (spouse, parents, children, siblings) and any entity with which he or she may be associated.

-- Disclose any personal activity or business opportunity which is within the scope of the activities of the College and refrain from pursuing or exploiting such opportunity except upon written approval of the President or his designee.
+- Disclose any personal activity or business opportunity which is within the scope of the activities of the University and refrain from pursuing or exploiting such opportunity except upon written approval of the President or his designee.